skaven81/docker-plex/README.md

 docker run -d -h $(hostname) -v /*your_config_location*:/config -v /*your_videos_location*:/data -p 32400:32400 plex
 ```

-and then in the local web browser go to [docker.local:32400/web](http://docker.local:32400/web) to access the locally running container via the `docker.local` address alias.
+and then in the local web browser go to [localhost:32400/web](http://localhost:32400/web) to access the locally running container.